 - University Counsel

-Cost sharing refers to the expenditure of UMB's or third-party resources beyond the amount funded by the sponsor to support the scope of work defined by a sponsored (federal or non-federal) award.
+Cost sharing refers to the expenditure of UMB or third-party resources beyond the amount funded by the sponsor to support the scope of work defined by a sponsored (federal or non-federal) award.

 The UMB Cost Sharing Policy addresses sponsor requests and requirements for cost sharing or matching.
 Cost sharing or matching should be offered as part of a proposal only if the sponsor requires cost sharing as a condition to receive a grant.
 Cost sharing should not be offered on federal contracts, corporate agreements, or other contracts.

-Approval of the PI’s Chair and Dean are required for cost sharing.
-Enter the cost sharing in Kuali Coeus for review and approval at the time of proposal, or use the Cost Sharing Commitment Form.
+Approval of the principal investigator's chair and dean are required for cost sharing.
+Enter the cost sharing in Kuali Coeus for review and approval at the time of proposal or use the Cost Sharing Commitment Form.

 Cost sharing may involve “in-kind” contributions.
-An example is a outside vendor providing copy services and supplies for a project that requires many copies of something such as a survey.
+An example is an outside vendor providing copy services and supplies for a project that requires many copies of something such as a survey.

 Cost-shared expenses, including in-kind contributions, must be verifiable from UMB's records.
 The cost sharing or matching funds must be supplied from a non-federal source.
 Cost-shared expenses are subject to the same regulations and audit requirements as the grant (for example, for a federal grant, they would be subject to the Uniform Guidance and agency regulations).

 A companion Project ID to track cost sharing must be requested during award setup.
 The chartstring for the companion account will reflect fund 146 or 148 — Standard or Deliverable Cost Sharing.